Naitreey/notes-and-knowledge/cs/javascript/language.rst

 ^^^^^^^^^^^^^^^^^^^
 - loose equality.

-- type conversion may be performed under the hood.
+- type coercion may be performed under the hood.

 strict equality comparison
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 - strict equality.

-- type conversion is not performed.
+- type coercion is not performed.

 statements
 ==========